Kev’s Review of the La Marzocco Linea Mini

 Check Price – Shop Coffee

 This, for me, is more akin to the LMLM than the usual suspects are that I see being mentioned as alternatives.
-At the end of the day, as with the Linea Mini, the Mini Vivaldi is a commercial machine, actually a compact one, and in my humble opinion, it has more in common with the LMLM than a lot of other alternatives.
+At the end of the day, as with the Linea Mini, the Mini Vivaldi is a commercial machine, simply a compact one, and in my modest opinion, it has more in common with the LMLM than most other alternatives.

 It has a vibe pump, not a rotary pump, so it’s not as quiet, and it can’t be plumbed in, though it does have a 3 Litre water tank.
 It’s dual boiler, with a 450ml brew boiler and a 1.2L steam boiler, and though the steam boiler is clearly not as gargantuan as with the LMLM, it is known for being powerful when it comes to steam.

-It has a 53mm group head, not the more basic 58mm, which makes it slightly more difficult when it comes to buying tampers, baskets & distribution tools etc., nevertheless that wouldn’t be a deal breaker for me, as I know there are 53mm accessories on the market.
+It has a 53mm group head, not the more standard 58mm, which steeps it slightly more difficult when it comes to buying tampers, baskets & distribution tools etc., but that wouldn’t be a deal breaker for me, as I understand there are 53mm accessories on the market.

 La spaziale vivaldi 2.